mestieri/mestieri.github.io/index.md

 2. What Goods do Countries Trade?, with Danial Lashkari.

-3. Cities and Technology Cycles, with Enrico Berkes and Ruben Gaetani.

-4. Global Innovation and Productivity: Evidence from 100 years of World Patent Data, with Enrico Berkes and Kristina Manysheva.
+3. Global Innovation and Productivity: Evidence from 100 years of World Patent Data, with Enrico Berkes and Kristina Manysheva.

-5. Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.
+4. Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.

 ## Teaching Materials